omearae/CSE-701-Elizabeth-OMeara/project2ElizabethOMeara/project2ElizabethOMeara.md

 ## Summary

-I created this program to simulate an epidemic and estimate the values of r and Td from the simulated data.
+I created this program to simulate an epidemic and estimate the values of r (growth rate) and Td (doubling time) from the simulated data.
 The program uses the Gillespie Algorithm to simulate epidemic data using two models, the SIR model and the SEIR model.
-By inputting values for the population size, number of iterations, inital values of each compartment (S, E, I, R), gamma (where 1/gamma is the mean infectious period), sigma (where 1/sigma is the mean latent period), and birth/death rate, and the reproduction number R_0, the data is generated separately for the SIR and SEIR models.
+By inputting values for the population size, number of iterations, inital values of each compartment (S, E, I, R), gamma (where 1/gamma is the mean infectious period), sigma (where 1/sigma is the mean latent period), birth/death rate, and the reproduction number R_0, the data is generated separately for the SIR and SEIR models.
 The growth rate r is then estimated as the slope of the initial growth phase of the log of the incidence data.
 Thus, the least squares method was used to fit a line to the corresponding data, where its slope = r.
 Once r is estimated, Td is calculated using the doubling time formula.
 The output of this program is a table comparing estimates of r and Td for the SIR and SEIR models for different values of R_0.

 ## Implementation